-The compound was a tight squeeze into the urban neighborhood.
-With the site constrained by an alley on one side and Cole Street on the other, using a prefabricated precast concrete system was the best fit.
-GATE Precast coordinated the manufacture and installation of the precast concrete components in an efficient manner to minimize the impact during construction as well as accommodate the unique footprint and site parameters.
+RH secured the parcel behind its store for a driveway and valet parking garage.
+The compound was tightly fit into the urban neighborhood.
+With the site constrained by an alley on one side and Cole Street on the other, the use of a prefabricated, precast concrete system was the best option.
+Installation of the precast concrete components in an efficient manner lessened the impact of construction on the store and the community while accommodating the unique footprint and site parameters.

 With just inches separating the garage installation from the adjacent building, project logistics were of the utmost importance, recalls Michael Trosset, sales manager, GATE Precast Company.
 “There was no room for storage or staging, so we relied on just-in-time deliveries to bring the 234 precast concrete components to the site, and to minimize the impact on traffic and the busy retail avenue,” he says.

 The parking garage is laid out symmetrically on the site plan with the gallery opposite.
 Everything is mirrored on a central axis, with windows and openings that align the two buildings.
 While the precast concrete parking structure’s layout is small and not as efficient as the design of a typical parking structure, it showcases the design team’s innovative approach to the site challenges.
 The result is a unique structure that just happens to store vehicles.